a-hansen/aon/README.md

 * There can be 0 or more key value pairs.

 #### List
-An ordered collection of values surrounded by brackets.
+An array of values surrounded by brackets.
 ```
 <List> ::= "[" <Value>* "]"
 ```
 * There can be 0 or more values in a list.

 #### Boolean
+Booleans require only a single byte.
 ```
 <Boolean> ::= "T" | "F"
 ```